Canon 1D C vs Nikon D5

 - More modern: Reflects 3 years and 8 months of technical progress since the 1DC launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D5 is the clear winner of the contest (8 : 2 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D5 is the clear winner of the contest (9 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 1DC or the D5 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.